Academy of Distinguished Alumni

 Inducted to the Academy of Distinguished Alumni as an Honorary Member on

 Throughout his career, Professor Jenkins researched and published widely on a variety of environmental engineering topics.
-His major areas of research are biological treatment processes for wastewater and sludge, and water and wastewater chemistry and microbiology.
-In these areas, he has focused on the causes and controls of activated sludge solids separation problems and the chemical and biological methods of nutrient removal.
-As a practicing engineer, he specializes in the upgrading and troubleshooting of wastewater treatment plants and in environmental and process problems involving his expertise in chemistry and microbiology.
+His major areas of research were biological treatment processes for wastewater and sludge, and water and wastewater chemistry and microbiology.
+In these areas, he focused on the causes and controls of activated sludge solids separation problems and the chemical and biological methods of nutrient removal.
+As a practicing engineer, he specialized in the upgrading and troubleshooting of wastewater treatment plants and in environmental and process problems involving his expertise in chemistry and microbiology.

 Professor Jenkins was the author of more than 250 publications and reports and the co-author of four texts.
 He was a member of the National Academy of Engineering (NAE) and a Fellow of the Chartered Institution of Water Environment and Management (UK).
 He received the Water Environment Federation (WEF) Eddy Medal for research (three times), the Camp Medal for contributions to wastewater treatment practice, the Fair Medal for wastewater engineering education, and the Gasgoine Medal for wastewater treatment plant operations research (two times).
 He was an Honorary Life Member of both WEF and the International Water Association (IWA).
 He was also a recipient of the IWA Sam Jenkins Medal, the Ardern and Lockett Award, and the Global Water Award.
 He held the Association of Environmental Engineering and Science Professors (AEESP) Pohland Medal for work that bridges theory and practice.